G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: G uardFL: Detailed Algorithms

 To achieve a balance between these two loss functions, the module incorporates a positive, small constant $\lambda \in [0, 1]$ to formulate the total loss function:

-In order to obtain clustering-oriented embedding features, G$^2$uardFL first pre-trains the weights of $\opn{Enc}(\cdot)$ solely using the loss function $L_{\opn{rec}}$ for multiple iterations.
-Subsequently, the model is trained to optimize both the embedding features and clustering centers by minimizing $L$.
-Prior to the training, the clustering center matrix $\mathbf{Q}$ is initialized using clustering centers generated by the K-Means algorithm.
+To obtain clustering-oriented latent representations, G$^2$uardFL first pre-trains the weights of $\opn{Enc}(\cdot)$ solely using the loss function $L_{\opn{rec}}$ for multiple iterations.
+Subsequently, the model is trained to optimize both the latent representations and clustering centers by minimizing $L$.
+Before training, the clustering center matrix $\mathbf{Q}$ is initialized using clustering centers generated by K-means, with the number of clusters being initialized by HBDSCAN.
 Throughout the training, we employ $L_{\opn{clus}}$ to optimize the matrix $\mathbf{Q}$.